-- The number of low carbon energy generation projects in Monmouthshire has risen to over 4,000 in 2016.
-There is a continued need to encourage renewable and low carbon energy generation in appropriate locations and the incorporation of appropriate renewable energy schemes within new developments. - Monmouthshire's carbon and ecological footprints are high when compared to both neighbouring authorities and Wales as a whole. - Parts of the County, mainly in the south and those areas adjacent to major water courses, are vulnerable to flooding, a risk that is increasing through climate change and rising sea levels.
+- The number of low carbon energy generation projects in Monmouthshire have continues to rise.
+There is a continued need to encourage renewable and low carbon energy generation in appropriate locations and the incorporation of appropriate renewable energy schemes within new developments. - Monmouthshire's carbon footprint per capita is lower than the Welsh average and has decreased over the past 10 years.
+There is still more to do however, to bring this figure down, with emissions from transport the main contributor. - Parts of the County, mainly in the south and those areas adjacent to major water courses, are vulnerable to flooding, a risk that is increasing through climate change and rising sea levels.
 In 2016 there were some 1,344 people and 292 properties in the County at high (1 in 30 year) or medium (1 in 100 year) at risk of flooding.